Herod the Great is born to Antipater I the Idumaean (which means 'from the land of Edom'), who is the founder of the Herodian dynasty of rule.

-Julius Caesar appoints Antipater I the Idumaean (founder of the Herodian Dynasty) to be procurator of Judea in recognition of the aid he gave him during Rome's civil war.
+Julius Caesar appoints Antipater I the Idumaean to be procurator of Judea in recognition of the aid he gave him during Rome's civil war.
 Antipater is also given the right to collect taxes.
 He makes his son Herod governor of Galilee.

-Julius Caesar is assassinated on the Ides of March.
+Julius Caesar is assassinated on March 15th (commonly known as the Ides of March).

 Antipater I is murdered by poison.

-Mark Antony elevates Herod the Great to the rank of tetrarch of Jerusalem and Galilee.
+Mark (Marc) Antony elevates Herod the Great to the rank of tetrarch of Jerusalem and Galilee.

 Herod is appointed, in Rome, as King of Judea ("King of the Jews") by the Roman Senate.

-Although appointed King of Judea in 40 B.C., it takes another three years before Herod and the army travel to Palestine and conquer Jerusalem.
-Herod because sole ruler of Judea.
+Although appointed King of Judea in 40 B.C., it takes another three years before Herod and his army travel to Palestine and take Jerusalem.
+He eventually becomes sole ruler of Judea.

 Aristobulus IV (31 to 7 B.C.), son of Herod and his second wife Mariamne, is born.